darrenjw/fp-ssc-course/Scala/docs/Parallel.md

 This simplest (but by no means the only) way to get started with parallel programming in Scala is using Scala [parallel collections](https://docs.scala-lang.org/overviews/parallel-collections/overview.html).

+Let's create some random data
 ```scala mdoc
 val rng = scala.util.Random(42)
 val v = Vector.fill(10)(rng.nextGaussian)
 ```
+and pretend that we don't know the true mean.

 ## Futures